Must try Best Malaysian Breakfast when you visit Beautiful Malaysia

 3. Egg & Toast – Roti Bakar

 Eggs as we knew is an excellent source of protein, and for breakfast, we love to have it half boiled!
 And the result of that is succulent egg white and oozing egg yolk seasoned with a dash of white pepper, preferably Sarawak white pepper and a heap of soy sauce, as you whisk em up together with the given teaspoon and gulp it all down in one shot!
 To top it off, normally we would pair it off with a slice or two of toasted bread, the locals called it roti bakar, where sweet coconut jam is spread over the crispy bread with a huge chunk of frozen butter for perfection!
 It is one of my favorite breakfasts!

 4. Noodle Soup

 Noodle soup is another preferred local breakfast, where lots of variation is widely available all across Malaysia.
-From a bowl of delicate curry noodles, fish soup noodles, shredded chicken noodles and a lots more exciting choices.
+From a bowl of delicate curry noodles, fish soup noodles, shredded chicken noodles, and a lot more exciting choices.
 Noodle soup is an excellent pick for breakfast as the soup is highly nutritious and if the soup is done right, the umami flavor of the main ingredients will blow you away!
 (Check out Ethan’s recipe – Malaysian Fish Head Soup Noodle)

 5. Stir-Fried Noodles – Char Kuey Teow, Mee Goreng….